 The Forever Greenery Suite is absolutely amazing and has so many possibilities for gorgeous cards, 3D pieces, and more.
 And, there are many, many ideas for ways to use this suite of products that can be found on every social media platform.
 Well – Please allow me to add one more idea into the mix.
 This one is very fun, easy, and really packs a punch!
 Take a look below –

-Below are the instructions to make the card.
+Here are directions to make the card –

-Below are the products that I used to make the card.
-If you click on any of the products, you’ll be taken to my on-line store.
+The products that I used to make the card are shown below.
+If you click on any picture, you’ll go directly to my on-line store.